firstbanco/scaletuna/README.md

     scaletuna [optional regex without wrapping slashes]

-Shows the autoscaling groups matched by the regex, allows you to tune the desired_capacity
+Shows the autoscaling groups (including current size) matched by the regex, allows you to tune the desired_capacity, min, and max